-Each LEA provides transportation as a related service if the child requires this service in order to receive special education.
+Each LEA provides transportation as a related service if the child with a disability requires this service in order to receive special education.

 Transportation issues are addressed on the child's IEP and may become a part of the health plan if school health services are required on the bus.